Ukraine/Russia

 If you would like to write one of the below articles for us, please get in touch.
 We are seeking balanced writers (or writing duos – capable of harnessing civil disagreement), who can argue both sides.
 As Harold Ross (founder of The New Yorker) wrote to F. Scott Fitzgerald in 1929: “I wish to God you would write other things for us.
 You wouldn’t get rich doing it, but it ought to give you satisfaction.”
 We wish to commission very able writers on the following topics:

-II) Comprehensive terms for a negotiated outcome.
-Pitch us a two-page plan that hits all tactical points that will ultimately be in question: future security guarantees, territory, intermediate-range missile agreements (revive the Intermediate Nuclear Forces Treaty?
+I) Comprehensive terms for a negotiated outcome.
+Pitch us a three-page plan that hits all tactical points that will ultimately be in question: future security guarantees, territory, intermediate-range missile agreements (revive the Intermediate Nuclear Forces Treaty?
 Nuclear weapons in Belarus...), trade and possible EU accession, prisoner releases, de-mining, rebuilding infrastructure, access to the Black Sea, frozen Russian assets and sanctions… What should be done on each – that might actually be palatable to all sides in peace talks?
 We will publish any A* submissions.
-(Believe it or not: such a document did not exist inside the State Department during WWI, despite Woodrow Wilson wanting to broker peace talks.)
+(Believe it or not, such a document did not exist inside the State Department during WWI, despite Woodrow Wilson having expressed wanting to broker peace talks after the 1916 election.)

-III) A new foreign policy for Europe.
-Assume President Trump gets back in power, January 20, 2025.
+II) A new foreign policy for Europe.
+President Trump returns to office, January 20, 2025.
 What does a sensible security architecture for Europe look like?
 Should there be a greater defense dimension to the EU?
 Though is this in itself provocative to Russia?
 What should Europe’s goals be, and how can they be achieved?
 What should Europe’s general stance with Russia be?
 With China?
 With America?
 What are the high-level contours for a new European foreign policy?